potmat/homebridge-google-nest-sdm/README.md

     }

 You can also use the plugin config UI to enter these values.

+If vEncoder is not specified it will default to "libx264 -preset ultrafast -tune zerolatency".
+On a Raspberry Pi 4 you can try something like "h264_v4l2m2m".
+On other platforms use the encoder of your choice.

 # Where do the config values come from?

 Follow the getting started guide here: https://developers.google.com/nest/device-access/get-started